ZachChristensen28/ZachChristensen28.github.io/_posts/2023-10-30-splunk-hostname-tracking.md

 ```
 {: file="transforms.conf" }

-Define the lookup and add the `time_field` to be equal to the time field in the collections.conf file.
-Again you can change the stanza `zts_ip_hostname_tracker` to a name you would prefer.
+Define the lookup and add the `time_field` to equal the time field in the collections.conf file.
+Again, you can change the stanza `zts_ip_hostname_tracker` to a name you would prefer.

 ### Scheduled Search